craigerl/ygate/README.md

     chmod 755 ygate.py

-Edit the top of the file (**nano ygate.py**), modify three variables:
+Edit the top of the file (**nano ygate.py**), and modify these variables to match your station:

         USER = "KM6XXX-1"
         PASS = "00000"
+        LAT  = "3899.70N"
+        LONG = "12099.15W"
-        POSITION = "3899.70NR12099.15W"
+        SERIAL_PORT = 'COM9'

 Your APRS password may be generated here:  https://apps.magicbug.co.uk/passcode/

-In the POSITION, put your latitude/longitude with the decimal shifted two places to the right, similar for longitude.
+The latitude/longitude fields have their decimal point shifted two places to the right.

 For example:

         38.9970 degrees North
         120.9915 degrees West

-becomes "3899.70NR12099.15W"
+becomes:

+        LAT  = "3899.70N"
+        LONG = "12099.15W"

-If you see errors like missing modules, or "not defined", you might need additional python libraries, try "sudo pip3 install pyserial" if there are serial errors, for example.
+If you see errors like missing modules, or "not defined", you might need additional python libraries.
+For example, if you see serial errors, make sure pyserial is installed.
+        "sudo pip3 install pyserial"

 ## Configure Radio